 This idea did not advance past the phase.

-Describe your how you went about making your project.
-How did you use your Dremel accessory to complete the job?
+Describe your DIY Project.
+What did you fix / repair or make?
+How did you use your Dremel tool to complete the job?
 How did you feel once completing the project?

-Give us some feedback on the Dremel accessory (or accessories) that you used to complete this project - how did they help?
-What did you love about the accessory?
-Did you struggle with anything?
+Give us some feedback on the Dremel tool(s) that you used to complete this project - how did they help?
+Were there things you wanted to do but couldn't?
+Any other thoughts about your Dremel tool?